Request a demo

 The weekly growth team meeting is the most critical activity for ensuring you get results from your growth marketing process.
-However, the larger the team, the higher the cost opportunity cost of holding the meeting.
+However, the larger the team, the higher the opportunity cost of holding the meeting.

-Bringing together a team of 5 people for a 60 minute meeting, with 15 minutes of disruption either side of the meeting, equates to 6 and a half hours of time that could be spent on other growth activities.
+Bringing together a team of 5 people for a 60-minute meeting, with 15 minutes of disruption either side of the meeting, equates to 6 and a half hours of time that could be spent on other growth activities.

 You need to run a tight ship.